abshamrat/cicd/circleci/README.md

 Here we are seeing a couple of new things, what those are

 - `Workflows` allow you to define the sequence of your job and concurrency.
-You can see under workflow we've written `build` and `test` job and both are running parallelly.
+You can see under workflow we've written `build` and `test` job and those are running sequentially.
 We will talk more about workflow strategy in next config.

 Let's commit some codes and see what happens.